 CONVERSATIONAL SOLFEGE LEVEL 1 & 2 CERTIFICATION COURSE

-The Feierabend curriculum examines a pedagogical method that develops music literacy.
-Based on models used to teach conversational foreign languages, this course develops an understanding of music through the use of rhythm and tonal syllables at a “conversational” level that gradually evolves into reading, writing, improvisation, and composition skills.
+Dr Feierabend’s pedagogical method develops a music literacy that is based on models used to teach conversational foreign languages, this course develops an understanding of music through the use of rhythm and tonal syllables at a “conversational” level that gradually evolves into reading, writing, improvisation, and composition skills.
 This is a literature-driven curriculum.
 The sequencing of musical elements grows out of those tonal and rhythmic elements that exist in folk song literature.
 Each rhythm or tonal element is explored in patterns, songs, and themes from classical literature.
 Applications of conversational solfege range from elementary general and choral music courses to collegiate level choral, sight-singing, and ear-training courses.

 Participants who successfully complete this course will receive an official certificate of completion for Conversational Solfege Level 1 & 2 from the Feierabend Association for Music Education (FAME).